dandschevy/surfs_up/README.md

 # Module 9 - Surfs Up

 ## Overview
-The purpose of the Surfs Up Module 9 Challenge was to retrieve data related to the temperatures on Oahu for the months of June and December, display the data in a dataframe, provide a statistical summary of the data, and provide a write up to discuss the analysis of the results.
+The purpose of the Surfs Up Module 9 Challenge was to retrieve data related to the temperatures on Oahu for the months of June and December, display the data in a dataframe, provide a statistical summary of the data, and create a write-up to discuss the analysis of the results.

 In order to accomplish the assignment, the following steps were completed:
   1. Filter several years of data to only show the months required and the temperatures.